How to Make Your Own Indoor Compost Bin

 What you will be needing

 When making an indoor compost there are some basic things you are going to need.
-You can use what works for your so if you have something similar to what's on the list go ahead and use it.
+You can use what works for you so if you have something similar to what's on the list go ahead and use it.

 - Some dirt a cup or two is just fine

-- Green stuff plant clippings left over veggies or grass clippings
+- Green stuff plant clippings leftover veggies or grass clippings

 - Water just enough to get everything damp